brillcp/VG_NG_IOS_25/README.md

 ```bash
 git clone https://github.com/brillcp/VG_NG_IOS_25.git
 ```
-2. Launch the app from Xcode initially to install it on the simulator or device.
-Once it’s running, stop the execution in Xcode, then manually reopen the app from the home screen.
+2. Launch the app from Xcode initially to install it on a physical device.
+3. Once it’s running, stop the execution in Xcode, then manually reopen the app from the home screen.
 This allows the app to run independently, providing a more realistic and performant experience without debugger overhead.

 ## 📌 Deliverables